ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 When receiving a response from the TRL endpoint, a registered device MUST expunge every stored Access Token associated with a token hash specified in the response.

-When a Resource Server RS receives a response from the TRL endpoint specifying the token hash H associated with a certain revoked Access Token, the RS might not have received and stored that Access Token yet.
+When a Resource Server RS receives a response from the TRL endpoint specifying the token hash th1 associated with a revoked Access Token t1, the RS might not have received and stored that Access Token yet.
 This occurs if the Access Token is revoked before it is successfully posted to the Authorization Information Endpoint at the RS (see {{Section 5.10.1 of I-D.ietf-ace-oauth-authz}}).
-Such a delay can be due, for example, to messages that get lost in transmission, or rather to the Client experiencing failures in sending or deliberately holding the Access Token back.
+Such a delay can be due, for example, to messages that get lost in transmission, or rather to the Client experiencing failures in sending the Access Token to the RS, or deliberately holding the Access Token back.

-In such a case, the RS performs the following actions.
+Thus, in order to ensure that no revoked Access Tokens are accepted and stored, the RS performs the following actions.

-   * The RS MUST store the token hash H, until gaining knowledge that the associated revoked Access Token is also expired.
+   * The RS MUST store the token hash th1, until gaining knowledge that the associated revoked Access Token t1 is also expired.

-      This can happen when receiving a subsequent response from the TRL endpoint (i.e., indicating that the token hash is not in the TRL portion pertaining to the RS anymore), or when the Access Token is posted to the Authorization Information Endpoint and is found to be expired based on its 'exp' claim {{RFC7519}}, if included.
+      This can happen when receiving a subsequent response from the TRL endpoint (i.e., indicating that the token hash th1 is not in the TRL portion pertaining to the RS anymore), or when the Access Token t1 is posted to the Authorization Information Endpoint and is found to be expired based on its 'exp' claim {{RFC7519}}, if included.

-   * The RS MUST NOT accept as valid and store an Access Token posted to the Authorization Information Endpoint, if the corresponding token hash H is among the stored ones.
+   * The RS MUST NOT accept as valid and store an Access Token t1 posted to the Authorization Information Endpoint, if the corresponding token hash th1 is among the stored ones.

 # Interaction Examples # {#sec-RS-examples}